scollier/demo/README.md

 oc create -f pvc_fedora.yml
 ```

-This will create the pvc with a proper annotation so that cdi controller detects it and launches an importer pod to gather the image specified in the *kubevirt.io/storage.import.endpoint* annotation
+This will create the pvc with a proper annotation so that CDI controller detects it and launches an importer pod to gather the image specified in the *kubevirt.io/storage.import.endpoint* annotation

 ```
 oc get pvc fedora -o yaml